manetu/security-token/README.md

 #### PEM

 A standard PEM-encoded key pair, such as one generated with the openssl tool, may be used for cases where access to a genuine HSM is limited or overkill.
-PEMs trade lower security for increased convenience, and thus, you are encouraged to leverage HSMs for production use whenever possible.
+PEMs trade increased convenience for lower security, and thus, you are encouraged to leverage HSMs for production use whenever possible.

 If you understand the tradeoffs but still wish to proceed, you may reference the following script to generate the key-pair and x509 certificate: